raiden-network/raidex/README.md

       alt=''
       src="https://user-images.githubusercontent.com/35398162/59664605-a7aecb00-91b1-11e9-9d61-44adaf4db0a2.jpeg" /></a>
   <br/>
-   raidEX POC - A Decentralized Token Exchange on Raiden
+   raidEX POC - A Decentralized Token Exchange Proof of Concept on Raiden
   <br/>
 </h2>